leodesouza/certifiedGPT/README.md

 This repository contains the code for CertifiedGPT, a pipeline to certify the adversarial robustness of multimodal vision and language model(VLM) against visual perturbations in input images.

 In this work, we explored the concept of robustness certification in order to make a VLM robust against targeted black-box attacks through the use of a randomized smoothing technique.

-First, we fine-tuned the MiniGPT-4 model on a small subset of VQAv2 and applied Gaussian noise to the input images.
+*First*, we fine-tuned the MiniGPT-4 model on a small subset of VQAv2 and applied Gaussian noise to the input images.We also adapted a smoothed method that encapsulates the original decoder and generates the most probable answer, even with the noise in the input images.

-We also adapted a smoothed method that encapsulates the original decoder and generates the most probable answer, even with the noise in the input images.
-Finally, we evaluated the model against targeted black-box attacks.
+*Finally*, we evaluated the model against targeted black-box attacks.
 Our certified version of MiniGPT-4, when evaluated on a small VQAv2 subset, produced statistically significant results, demonstrating that randomized smoothing is a feasible approach to certifying the robustness of VLMs, especially in scenarios where access to high-performance GPU is limited.

 This work is inspired by, and builds upon, concepts from the paper [*Certified Adversarial Robustness via Randomized Smoothing*](https://arxiv.org/pdf/1902.02918) by [*Jeremy Cohen*](https://jmcohen.github.io/), Elan Rosenfeld, and [*Zico Kolter*](https://zicokolter.com/).